 - Video Inside, Film Outside

-- Weird Currency: One opening scene in the first series claimed that "the egg has been replaced by the worm as the lowest unit of currency".
+- Weird Currency: One opening scene in the first series claimed that "the egg replaced the worm as the lowest form of currency".

 Tropes Present in Blackadder II